 Her beauty consultant Ken Paves was mortified after exploring the definition of beauty around the world, “I actually came back a bit embarrassed and a bit ashamed of the industry I’m in.
 Because the industry I’ve been a part of and was so proud of in the beginning has alienated so many people and done exactly what’s done to petite Jessica and many other women.
 It’s made women everywhere feel like they don’t fit within that idea of beauty.”
 Jessica and Ken came back home with an enlightened perspective of America’s beauty industry.
 Ken says, ” he feels this reality show reinforced their belief that real women and real beauty should be celebrated.”

-There has been plenty, of discussion on Bella Petite regarding discriminatory height standards practiced by companies like Victoria Secret and majority of retailers worldwide.
-The current fashion magazines are some of the main culprits concocting a distorted image that being tall and thin (anorexic) is the accepted look.
-It is interesting how weight is a hot topic.
+There has been plenty of discussion on Bella Petite regarding discriminatory height standards practiced by companies like Victoria’s Secret and most retailers worldwide.
+All fashion magazines are the primary culprits concocting a distorted image that being tall and thin (anorexic) is the accepted look.
+Although it is interesting how weight is a hot topic…

-Rarely is there any discussion about how petite women are portrayed so negatively by the industry though fit or full figured petite women are suffering the greatest from the lack of positive recognition.
+Rarely is there any discussion about how petite women are portrayed so negatively by the industry?
+However, fit or full-figured petite women are suffering the greatest from the lack of positive recognition in the media.

 Being a petite woman is seemingly embarrassing by many women.
-Consequently, no one wants to admit their actual height as a result.
-Noth celebrities and models constantly exaggerate their height.
-The mainstream media refuses to discuss the blatant “height” discrimination the fashion and baeuty industry practices.
+Consequently, no one wants to admit their actual height.
+Many celebrities and models exaggerate their height, as do the media and their agency.
+The media world turns a blind eye to the blatant “height” (age and ethnicity) discrimination in the fashion and beauty industry practices unless there’s an agenda where they are forced to conform for the sake of “political correctness.”
+Otherwise, they wouldn’t do it at all.

 Written by: Ann Lauren